 NOTE: This manual represents the most current information at the time of publication.
-Club Car, LLC is continually working to further improve its vehicles and other products.
+Club Car is continually working to further improve its vehicles and other products.
 These improvements may affect servicing procedures.
 Any modification and/or significant change in specifications or procedures will be forwarded to all Club Car dealers and will, when applicable, appear in future editions of this manual.

-Club Car, LLC reserves the right to change specifications and designs at any time without notice and without the obligation of making changes to units previously sold.
+Club Car reserves the right to change specifications and designs at any time without notice and without the obligation of making changes to units previously sold.

 There are no warranties expressed or implied in this manual.
-See the limited warranty found in the vehicle owner's manual or write to Club Car, LLC, P.O.
-BOX 204658, Augusta, Georgia 30917-4658 USA, Attention: Warranty Department.
+See the limited warranty found in the vehicle Owner's Manual.